JuanPabloDiaz/ticTacToe/README.md

 This project is a Tic Tac Toe, which is a time management system that encourages people to work with the time they have—rather than against it.
 Using this method, you break your workday into 25-minute chunks separated by five-minute breaks.
 These intervals are referred to as pomodoros.

-This project was built as part of the **[freeCodeCamp Front End Libraries Certification](https://www.freecodecamp.org/certification/1diazdev/front-end-development-libraries)**.
+This project was built as part of the **[freeCodeCamp’s legacy Front End Development Certification]()**.
 The goal was to build a Tic Tac Toe with React.

 <div align="center">